HCT goes to the well with 'Joseph' musical

 Featuring music by Andrew Lloyd Weber, the family-friendly production transports viewers to ancient Egypt to witness the betrayal of youngest brother Joseph by his 11 brothers.

-Fueled by jealousy over a spectacular coat gifted to him by his father that is perceived as flaunting his favored status, the brothers sell him into slavery, a fate that is ultimately unsealed by his ability to interpret dreams.
+Fueled by jealousy over a spectacular coat gifted to him by his father that is perceived as flaunting his favored status, the brothers sell Joseph into slavery, a fate that ultimately is unsealed by his ability to interpret dreams.
 When his visions serve to safeguard the Pharaoh’s kingdom from the ill effects of a dreadful famine, he is rewarded with a position of status and wealth.

 When the foretold famine threatens to wipe out Joseph’s family, they crawl to Pharaoh for handouts, only to reunite with Joseph, who, upon reading their repentant hearts, shows mercy upon them.